Definition of

 Spectroscopy , for its part, uses the Doppler effect to investigate the properties of galaxies that are at great distances.
 For this, it studies the electromagnetic spectrum.

 It should be noted that, in the historical evolution of astronomy, the great change occurred thanks to Copernicus , who postulated that the Earth revolved around the Sun.
-Its discovery modified the view that the Sun orbited our planet and gave way to the development of modern astronomy.
+Its discovery modified the view that the Sun orbited our planet and gave rise to the development of modern astronomy.

 Thus, it is clear that the Sun is the center of the Solar System (which is part of a galaxy called the Milky Way ) and that our planet revolves around this star.
 Today each observatory and space station contributes to continue generating knowledge of great value for astronomers.